echscoregroup/ECHS-CORE-GROUP/index.md

 # Important Messages
 <hr>
+A new Initiative - Helping Hands for ECHS Website designed and launched 6 Jun 2021.
+This will allow Beneficiries to access information using this website link and do not require WhatsApp.

 Beneficiaries are advised to visit CHAFB website.
 Useful information - 1.
 Guide to Home Isolation for COVID positive Patients - https://www.chaf-b.org/static/upload/Guide_to_Home_Isolation.pdf

 Frequent Queries related to COVID including Vaccinations, RTPCR testings and In-patient care (Oxygen/Medications/Hospital Beds/Ventilators). https://www.chaf-b.org/static/upload/FAQs_COVID.pdf